 Here are two hypothetical situations involving money.
 See what you would decide to do in each situation.

 One interpretation of this is that we keep psychological accounts and base our decisions on them.
-In this case, the lost money and the cost of the ticket seem to have been entered in separate accounts.
-Losing twenty dollars had no particular bearing on the decision to buy a ticket to the play.
+In this case, the lost money and the cost of a ticket seem to have been entered in separate accounts; losing ten dollars had no particular bearing on the decision to buy a ticket to the play.

-When this question was posed to a couple hundred people, only 46 percent said they would pay twenty dollars for a replacement ticket.
+When this question was posed to a couple of hundred people, only 46 percent said they would pay ten dollars for a replacement ticket.

-In both situations, you end up paying $40, rather than twenty, to see the play.
+In both situations, you end up paying twenty dollars, rather than ten, to see the play.
 The difference in people's responses seems to be a matter of psychological accounting.

 In the second situation, the lost object was the ticket itself.
-The cost of the new ticket and the cost of the old ticket were entered in the same psychological account.
-The total cost of $40 then seemed excessive.
+The cost of the new ticket and the cost of the old ticket were entered in the same psychological account; the total cost of twenty dollars then seemed excessive.

 This experiment gives evidence that what we decide to do depends not only on the information we have, but on how we organize that information.
 Viewing the same question two different ways, we may come up with two different answers.